 What’s more American than ice cream?
 From creamy custards to crunch-laden cones, these Dayton establishments are ready to shake, scoop and soft-serve all the frozen treats you need to beat the heat and chill out.

-Here are some of our favorite places to grab some yummy ice cream.
+Here are some of our favorite places — some that are new and others that are tried and true — to grab some yummy ice cream.

 🍦Young’s Jersey Dairy

 Not only will the goats and cows greet you at this “udderly” fun family farm, but more than 50 flavors of homemade-on-location ice cream.
 Prepare to be overwhelmed by choices.

 Seasonal flavors include Key Lime Crunch, Chocolate Chunk Black Cherry, Cotton Candy and more.
 Best-sellers Cow Patty and Chocolate P-Nut Butter are always available.
 All of the ice cream is made on the farm with a 15-percent butterfat mix, which basically means it’s delicious.

 Whether you keep cool by shopping the Dairy Store, take a walk through the barn to visit with goats, sheep and pigs, or play a full 18 holes of mini golf, Young’s is a fun place to get outdoors and enjoy some of the best ice cream in Dayton, the state and the entire region.

 >> BEST OF DAYTON: Young’s Dairy wins Best Ice Cream in Dayton

 HOURS: (Spring and Fall Hours) March 10 to May 25 & Aug 19 to Nov 2, Sunday-Thursday 7 a.m.-10 p.m., Friday & Saturday 7 a.m.-11 p.m..
 (Summer Hours) May 26 to Aug 18, Sun-Thur 7 a.m.-11 p.m., Friday & Saturday 7 a.m.-Midnight